mohamed1323/company-website-/README.md

 ## About Me

-I'm a passionate web developer dedicated to crafting exceptional websites and web applications.
+I'm a FREELANCER AND Entrepreneur web developer dedicated to crafting exceptional websites and web applications.
 If you're interested in my services, feel free to explore my portfolio to see some of my work and learn more about what I can offer.
 ---

 For questions or inquiries, please contact me at [mohaamiin15@gmail.com].